Floretion-Inquisitor/Floretions/README.md

 ## Introduction

 This repository serves as a playground for exploring the algebraic structure of Floretions—a unique number system with roots in base-8 digits 1,2,4,7.
-A formal definition along with a link to current draft paper "Floretions and Actions of D3" is given here [OEIS](https://oeis.org/search?q=a308496).
+[Floretion Calculator](https://www.floretions.com).

 ## Content Overview